Fix Amazon Keyword Cannibalization: PPC Optimization Guide

 Why Search Query Cannibalization Happens in Amazon PPC

-Cannibalization rarely springs from a single dramatic misstep.
-It accumulates through a series of reasonable decisions that, taken together, blur the lines of query ownership.
-One of the most common pathways involves the natural evolution of a growing account.
 An advertiser launches a discovery campaign to explore new territory, finds several winning queries, and adds those queries into a manual exact campaign.
 Because results look good in both places, the team leaves them active, rationalizing that more coverage is better.
 Weeks later, the Auto is still bidding on those same terms, the Broad ad group continues to capture close variants, and the Exact is pushing hard to hold top of search, yet no one has applied the negatives that would assign ownership.
 The line between exploration and exploitation never becomes a gate; it remains a revolving door.

-A second pathway emerges from cloning.
 Marketers duplicate an existing campaign to isolate budget or to test a different bid philosophy.
 The duplicate inherits keyword lists and match types, and in the rush of execution, the team forgets to deduplicate the target set or to add negatives back into the source.
 The moment both go live, two entities with similar keywords inhabit the same auction space.
-Because each campaign starts with slightly different bids and budgets, Amazon alternates which one it prefers based on short-term efficiency.
+Because each campaign starts with slightly different bids and budgets.
+Different campaigns may win impressions at different times due to differences in bids, budgets, relevance, and auction dynamics.
 That alternation weakens the signal density for each campaign and turns what should have been a clean experiment into an ongoing tug-of-war.

-A third pathway involves product targeting colliding with keyword targeting.
 It is common to build a detail-page strategy that targets relevant ASINs or categories to win product page placements.
 However, when the products being targeted rank for the same queries your keyword campaigns already pursue, you can pay twice to reach the very same shopper journey.
 The shopper types a query, clicks into a detail page, and sees your product-targeting ad competing against your keyword ad for the next impression.
 Without careful placement modifiers and clear intent separation, product and keyword strategies can become twin streams that flood the same valley.

-The final pathway involves the nuances of match types and close variants.
 Broad and phrase can easily capture the exact query that an exact match keyword is supposed to own, especially when stems, plurals, and common misspellings are involved.
 If you never create the negative exact barrier that tells discovery tiers to stand down once a query is promoted, you allow the Beta tier to poach the Alpha’s territory indefinitely.
-The logic behind match-type tiering is simple: broad discovers, phrase narrows, and exact owns.
-The mistake is treating this as an organizational suggestion rather than a control system.
-Without negatives, the tiers blur and your account’s internal borders dissolve.

 Overlapping Keywords Across Campaigns and Ad Groups

-Overlaps most often present as a web of small collisions rather than a single obvious crash.
-A broad ad group comes within reach of your champion query, a phrase ad group catches a promising long-tail variant that shares the root, and your exact ad group is tuned to compete aggressively for the precise term.
-All three are technically doing their jobs in isolation.
-Yet together, they turn one query into three partial data streams.
-Imagine a scenario where “wireless tennis earbuds” is the revenue engine in your category.
-Your exact ad group holds the canonical “wireless tennis earbuds” keyword, your phrase ad group includes “tennis earbuds,” and your broad ad group explores “wireless earbuds for sports.”
+For example: A scenario where “wireless tennis earbuds” is the revenue engine in your category.
+Your exact ad group holds the canonical “wireless tennis earbuds” keyword, your phrase ad group includes “tennis earbuds,” and your broad ad group explores “wireless earbuds for sports”.
 The shopper’s literal query may match all three pathways depending on Amazon’s interpretation.
 On Monday, the broad ad serves the impression and absorbs the click; on Tuesday, phrase gets the nod; on Wednesday, exact carries the day.
 Each entity collects a slice of the truth, but none receives enough signal to anchor stable bids, placements, or budgets.

 Cloning magnifies this effect.
 When you copy a campaign to stage a seasonal push or to isolate budget for a subset of SKUs, the cloned campaign often carries forward the same high-value keywords.
 If you do not immediately assign ownership by adding negatives to the source or the clone, the two campaigns begin skirmishing for the same search terms.
 In the reporting view, this looks like fluctuating clicks and conversions that refuse to consolidate.
 The story is enticing because each campaign shows flashes of success, yet the blended performance is poorer than if one had been allowed to fully own the query.
-The fix is not to abandon cloning but to combine it with rigorous deduplication and an explicit negative map at the moment of launch.
+The fix is not to abandon cloning but to combine it with deduplication and an explicit negative map at the moment of launch.

 Product targeting can overlap with keyword targeting in less obvious ways.
 Consider a popular ASIN that ranks for “best tennis elbow brace.”
 Your keyword campaign is tuned to secure top-of-search on that phrase, but your product targeting campaign, hungry for product page share, aggressively targets competing ASINs in the same subcategory.
 The shopper moves from the search results into a product page where your product-targeting ad appears, while your keyword ad fights to stay visible at the top of results for the next related search.
 Those two streams are now competing for the same buyer’s attention within the same session.
 Without careful placement controls and explicit intent rules that prioritize where each campaign should win, you spend twice to chase the same intent.